-Learn how to set up DIY housing for baby chicks and ducks.
+Learn how to set up DIY baby chick housing that works great not only for baby chicks but for ducklings as well.
 What you need, what you should avoid, and everything else in between.

 Spring is such a great time of year.
 The snow is melting (thank you GOD), the days are getting longer, baby goats are being born, seedlings are sprouting and yes baby chicks and ducks are being brought home.
 In some cases for the very first time.
 If you are a first-time chick owner then good for you.
 This post is all about getting set up at home so you have a safe place to house your baby chicks until they are ready to go outside into the chicken coop.